Kite applications: Advertising / promotional

-Kites can also be used as light-effect carrier, e.g., by carrying light-sticks or battery-powered light effects.
-Promotional kites: Companies buy large quantities of kites that feature their advertisement.
+Kites can also be used as light-effect carrier, e.g., by carrying glow sticks or battery-powered light effects.
+Companies may buy large quantities of kites that feature their advertisement.
 Messages are sometimes displayed by lighting systems that are built into the kite system.

 Many kite stores fly kites regularly so that people will see the kites; one of the final purposes is for the store to profit from the flying of the kites.
 Kites are necessary to increase sales of kites.

 Entertainment and recreation

 Extreme sports

 Kite boarding, kite surfing, kite buggying, kite buggy jumping, kite landboarding, freestyle kite landboarding, snow kiting or snowkiting, downhill speed kiting, hang gliding, and kite high jumping are among the extreme kite sports wherein competitions are held.

 Competitive stunt-kiting

 Peter Powell's development and promotion of two-line stunt kites or sport kites helped to move stunt kiting into a popular activity as well as a competitive sport.
 Also, the parafoil stunt kites feed the same sporting activity.
 Events for kites of more than two control lines are common.
 The four-line Revolution kite has been setting new standards in precision flying.
 Informal field competition and formal sport competition support a stunt-kite industry; seemingly endless refinements to the kite wing and kite line along with accessories continue unabated.